rishabh2023/rishabh2023/README.md

 - 🔭 I’m currently working on *React Projects*

-- 🌱 I’m currently learning *React-Native*
+- 🌱 I’m currently learning *Management of large applications*

-- 💬 Ask me about *React , Android , WebApps*
+- 💬 Ask me about *React , WebApps*

 - 📫 How to reach me *rishabhsahu1607@gmail.com*